MishaHusiuk/remote-contoller/README.md

     - Update invalid connection screen - done
     - Generate some basic home page, with short app description, ability to download desktop clients for MacOS, and Windows, and short guide how to start working - done
     - Client app should be notified when connection is terminated - done
-    - Loading screen
+    - Loading screen - done
     - Show main icon in the top-left corner of ui app
     - add favicon
 Bugs
 - Connect window can be opened multiple times - done
 - Close connection window when connection is established - done
 - UI: buttons height and width - done

-- When user is not authenticated, and tries to open connection screen, he is not redirected to the connection screen, but to the root screen
+- When user is not authenticated, and tries to open connection screen, he is not redirected to the connection screen, but to the root screen - done
 - When user clicks logout on desktop app, connection remains active, and app in the tray is still displayed

 - Desktop app: login -> log out -> log in -> new app icon in the tray is added